openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/open_response_assessments/OpenResponseAssessments.rst

 In the learner view of the assignment, each prompt appears above the field where learners enter their responses.
-For more information, see :ref:`learners:Steps in an Open Response Assessment <learners:steps in an open response assessment>`.
+For more information, see :ref:`Steps in an Open Response Assessment <steps in an open response assessment>`.

 .. _PA Rubric: